siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical reduction locates cognition in the brain and treats the rest of the body as peripheral support.

+This assumption is already under pressure in embodied and enactive traditions.
+For example, Varela, Thompson, and Rosch in *The Embodied Mind* argued that cognition should not be understood as skull-contained symbol manipulation alone.
+TEOS radicalizes that move by making the whole-organism steering loop primary.

 TEOS closes the necessity of that assumption.
 The organism is a nested body-loop of distributed regulation, signaling, and self-management.
 The brain is plainly